 Salmon River Lake, Digby County.

-Ten Mile Lake, Little Ten Mile Lake, and the

-Mersey River, Queens County.
+Ten Mile Lake, Little Ten Mile Lake, and the Mersey River, Queens County.
 Kemptback Lake, Ogden, Parr, and Petes Lakes and Lake Vaughan Reservoir, Yarmouth County.

-Apr 1 to Dec 31, bag limit three (3) bass, maximum length 35cm (13.8 in.), except from May 1 to Jun 15 no smallmouth bass may be retained.
+Apr 1 to Dec 31, bag limit three (3) bass, maximum length 35 cm (13.8 in.), except from May 1 to Jun 15 no smallmouth bass may be retained.
 Night fishing is only permitted during the open season in Salmon River Lake, Ogden, Parr, and Petes lakes and the Mersey River, downstream from Lake Rossignol to the dam at Cowie Falls.

+EXTENDED SEASONS FOR RAINBOW TROUT AND/OR SPECKLED TROUT

+OPEN ALL YEAR.
+The bag limit is reduced to two (2) trout, either species or combined, Oct 1 to Mar 31.
+Everitts Lake, Digby County.

-EXTENDED SEASONS FOR SMALLMOUTH BASS
+EXTENDED SEASON FOR SMALLMOUTH BASS